Table of Contents Show

 Try not to block someone else’s view.
 Most BLM boondocking is a first come first served situation when choosing a place to camp.
 If they got there first, don’t pull up in front of them and block their view.

 Be aware of generator usage.
-People come to BLM lands to be in nature, they’re generally looking for peace and quiet.
-Generators can be quite disturbing so limit your hours of use as much as possible.
+People come to BLM lands to be in nature, generally looking for peace and quiet.
+Generators can be quite disturbing, so limit your hours of use as much as possible.
 And if you must use it, try parking a bit further from other campers, especially those who are primitive camping.

 Obey Stay Limits

-Most BLM boondocking sites have a posted stay limit rule of 14 days within a 28 consecutive day period, but some areas do vary so be sure to read posted signs.
+Most BLM boondocking sites have a posted stay limit rule of 14 days within a 28 consecutive-day period, but some areas do vary, so be sure to read posted signs.
 This rule serves the purpose of preventing damage to sensitive resources caused by continuous use of any one particular area.

 Don’t Dump Your Tanks on the Ground

 Dry camping means you won’t have hookups, and it’s never ok to dump your tanks on the ground (grey or black).
-Don’t dump anything for that matter- refuse, hazardous materials, sewage.
+Don’t dump anything, for that matter- refuse, hazardous materials, sewage.
 If you’re planning a longer camping trip, be sure to research dump stations nearby in advance.

 You can also use a sewer waste tote which is one of our Boondocking essentials.